How to find a person in your videos (Windows)

-Search by face across local folders, external drives, and old archives.
-ClipCatalog groups recurring people locally so you can pull matching clips fast without relying on filenames or memory.
+Search by face across local folders, external drives, and old archives — including footage from camcorders, DSLRs, and other phones that lives outside your photo library.
+ClipCatalog groups recurring people so you can pull matching clips fast.

 Choose people from detected faces